 '''

 if (mode, count or type is invalid)

 generate appropriate error

 else

-DrawElementsOneInstance(mode, count, type, indices, 0);

 '''

+DrawElementsOneInstance (mode, count, type, indices, 0, 0);

+'''

-''' void DrawElementsInstanced( enum mode, sizei count, enum type, const void indices, sizei primcount); '''
+void DrawElementsInstancedBaseInstance( enum mode,

+sizei count, enum type, const void indices,

+sizei primcount, uint baseinstance);

+'''

-behaves identically to DrawElements except that primcount instances of the set of elements are executed, the value of instanceID advances between each set, and the instance advances between each set.
+behaves identically to DrawElements except that primcount instances of the set of elements are executed and the value of instance advances between each set.
+Instanced attributes are advanced as they do during execution of DrawArraysInstanceBaseInstace, and baseinstance has the same effect.
 It has the same effect as: